eladkarako/exiftool-source/README.md

              # update metadata for all images in a directory from CSV file
              exiftool -csv=a.csv dir

-         Empty values are ignored when importing.
+         Empty values are ignored when importing (unless the -f option is used and the API MissingTagValue is set to an empty string, in which case the tag is deleted).
 Also, FileName and Directory columns are ignored if they exist (ie. ExifTool will not attempt to write these tags with a CSV import).
 To force a tag to be deleted, use the -f option and set the value to "-" in the CSV file (or to the MissingTagValue if this API option was used).
 Multiple databases may be imported in a single command.

-         When exporting a CSV file, the -g or -G option to add group names to the tag headings.
+         When exporting a CSV file, the -g or -G option adds group names to the tag headings.
 If the -a option is used to allow duplicate tag names, the duplicate tags are only included in the CSV output if the column headings are unique.
 Adding the -G4 option ensures a unique column heading for each tag.
 When exporting specific tags, the CSV columns are arranged in the same order as the specified tags provided the column headings exactly match the specified tag